-However no religious promotions, imposing of beliefs on others, or prescriptive beliefs are endorsed.
+No religious or political promotions, imposing of beliefs on others, or prescriptive beliefs are endorsed.

 What about proprietary (branded) products?
 Can I bring these?
 For example doTerra Essential Oils and Young Living Essential Oils?

-Please ask us first as we give exclusive rights to display and promote some proprietary products.
+Please ask us first as we give exclusive rights to display and promote some proprietary products to those who book early.
 It can be awkward and embarrassing if we have to ask you to remove such products on the day of the expo if you haven’t first sought permission.